stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 ran off that blasphemous waxen cylinder; but at this moment, and at all other moments, I can still hear that feeble, fiendish buzzing as it reached me for the first time.

-    &ldquo;I&auml;!
+     "I&auml;!
 Shub-Niggurath!
-The Black Goat of the Woods with a Thousand Young!&rdquo;
+The Black Goat of the Woods with a Thousand Young! "

   But though that voice is always in my ears, I have not even yet been able to analyse it well enough for a graphic description.
 It was like the drone of some loathsome, gigantic